V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 To make the V2G Liberty dashboard your default go to `Settings > Dashboards`.
 Select the V2G Liberty dashboard row and click the link "SET AS DEFAULT IN THIS DEVICE".

+### Timestamp of log entries

+This again is optional and only is relevant if you intend to (regularly) have a look at the logfiles.

+Change the default time_zone setting `Europe/Amsterdam` in the appdaemon.yaml to your local time_zone.

 #### Happy 🚘 ← ⚡ → 🏡 charging!